IELSK/IELSK/README.md

 - 🌐 Check out my portfolio **[here](https://your-portfolio-link.com)**

+### ⚠️ Notice
+The code available in this repository is outdated.
+In recent years, I have been focusing on my work and have not had the time to keep these projects updated.
+If you are looking for a technical demonstration, please contact me directly to request a more recent presentation.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/ielsk" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="ielsk" height="30" width="40" /></a>